 at the murder scene but at his own home.
 The coroner's report contained

-this information, but Larry's original trial attorney never used it.
+the information about the time of death, but Larry's original trial attorney never used it.

 Nor, of course, did the state refer to it.

-And, there was much more evidence confirming Larry's actual factual
+There was much more evidence confirming Larry's actual factual

-innocence in addition to these few things.
+innocence in addition to these simple but vital things.

-(2) Scientific forensic analysis proved that what
+(2) Scientific forensic analysis proved

 that the knife that the state said was the murder weapon could not have